top of page

 Minimum Tensile Strength

-A325 and A490 Structural
+A325 & A490

 ASTM A325 and ASTM A490 are heavy hex bolts intended for use in structural connections.
 Structural bolts features a wider bearing surface over which to distribute the load.
 They also feature shorter threaded to avoid interference with the joint.